imranur-rahman/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am a software engineer in Mobile Application Group at Samsung Research.
 My primary focus is to take care of the overall Media Capture and Playback pipeline of Chromium Engine.
 Apart from that I am also working on the optimation of the Recommendation Engine of Samsung.
-I am always involved in internal competetive programming contests and different idea contests.
+I am always involved in competetive programming contests and different idea contests.

-I have graduate from Bangladesh University of Engineering and Technology in Computer Science and Engineering on 2018.
-I have worked on broader range of topics, e.g. Data Mining, Machine Learning, Bioinformatics etc.
+I am primarily interested in real-world security and privacy threats in emerging technologies and resource-limited systems such as embedded and Internet of Things (IoT) systems.
+I am interested in finding out the challenges with the emergence of these devices and building protocols, models, and systems to address those challenges.

-Here is a link to my [CV](https://drive.google.com/file/d/1zjtsXNxPtqos5YRggGrs0WNz1xHJGM_t/view?usp=sharing)
+Here is a link to my [CV](https://drive.google.com/file/d/1TafGgAgE9B3G-T4PlqvSfieSVBAIWG0Q/view?usp=sharing)